dockerera/dockerera/README.md

 #### Configuration Store

 We are currently using Couchbase to store and distribute the cluster's state.
 DockerEra uses PubSub to notify Routers of updates to the internal application routing table.
-We're looking into support for etcd as a single point of failure exists if the Redis instance is not redundant.
+We're looking into support for CouchBase as a single point of failure exists if the Redis instance is not redundant and we use Couchbase for Every thing there is no question :D.

 ![Diagram](http://i.imgur.com/I0POpX4.png)